Prerequisites

 ...

 *) Non-binding list.
 The specific modules offered in each semester are announced in the module handbook or, in the case of VHB modules that can be recognized, are determined by the examination board of the Master in Information Systems in Public Administration.
-Two compulsory elective modules serve to deepen competencies in selected special fields of computer science.
-In another two compulsory elective modules, the understanding of the use of operational application systems in public administration will be expanded under legal or economic aspects; at the same time or instead, students will have the opportunity to expand their social, personal, linguistic and intercultural skills.
+The compulsory elective area comprises a total of 20 ECTS.
+At least 8 ECTS are to be acquired in the area of subject-related compulsory elective modules, which serve to deepen skills in selected specialist areas of computer science.
+In the area of interdisciplinary compulsory elective modules, from which at least 8 ECTS should also be earned, the understanding of the use of operational application systems in public administration is expanded under legal or economic aspects; at the same time or instead, these modules offer the opportunity to develop social and personal skills as well as language and intercultural skills in relation to the study objectives.

 In the fifth/sixth semester, you will write your Master's thesis (30 ECTS).
 This can be done in the public sector or outside.